 A Great Decor

-Unassuming from the outside, it was impressive to see the Sandhill Grill’s decor.
+Unassuming from the outside, the Sandhill Grill was impressive to see the Sandhill Grill’s decor.
 There are two large dining rooms, a bar and a sitting area.
 It appears the living room-style pit can be used either as a holding area for when the place is full, or a conversation area overflow from the bar,

 The bar is well appointed, with a full range of spirits, wines and beers.
 There also are five large flat-screened televisions.
 All are easily visible with each featuring a different sporting event.
 However, the volume was not loud enough to deter from patrons’ conversations.